-Superstition Iris features bold lightly-scented deep purple flag-like flowers with a deep purple beard at the ends of the stems from mid to late spring.
+Buckwheat Iris has masses of beautiful buttery yellow flag-like flowers with yellow overtones and a gold beard at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its sword-like leaves remain green in colour throughout the season.